1. Examples

 I am a keen student of the massage arts, with my reiki and shiatsu massages proving most popular.
 The main reason that my (predominantly corporate) clients came to me was a need for relaxation and stress reduction, but it was common that I diagnosed other underlying conditions which required additional physical and chiropractic therapy.
 When you come to a masseuse, you start a journey of wellness and healing that doesn’t end when you get off the treatment table.
 98% of my clients said that they considered my services beneficial.

 The role requires someone who is trained to offer a broader range of holistic health advice as well as massage services and I possess multiple certifications in the areas of healthy eating, personal training and wellness management.
-Those 90 minutes that a client spends on the massage table can be utilised to talk about a multitude of topics – depending on a client’s needs, but I would never offer advice on a topic that I did not fully understand.
+Those 90 minutes that a client spends on the massage table can be utilized to talk about a multitude of topics – depending on a client’s needs, but I would never offer advice on a topic that I did not fully understand.

-My warm and friendly demeanour earned me the “customer service of the month” prize on a record fourteen occasions and I take immense pleasure in seeing the stress melt away under my skilled hands.
-While I ensure that all of my obligatory state licences are maintained, I am always searching for other learning opportunities.
+My warm and friendly demeanor earned me the “customer service of the month” prize on a record fourteen occasions and I take immense pleasure in seeing the stress melt away under my skilled hands.
+While I ensure that all of my obligatory state licenses are maintained, I am always searching for other learning opportunities.
 I certainly try my best to be a mentor to my more junior colleagues whenever I can.

 I would welcome the opportunity to visit your renowned retreat for an interview at any time – my magic hands are at your disposal.